likle/cwalk/CONTRIBUTING.md

 ## How to submit a new feature?
 You probably want to create an issue first to discuss the change.
 All pull-requests will be considered though!
-Just Try to make sure that the code style fits the surrounding code.
+Just try to make sure that the code style fits the surrounding code.